Bridging the cancer care gap for women in Rwanda

 Harmful gender norms mean that women often face limited access to quality health services and are more exposed to noncommunicable diseases (NCDs) and their risk factors, resulting in a range of health, economic and social consequences, especially in low-resource settings.
 Rwanda’s recently launched Patient Navigation initiative is trying to change this by improving access to cancer screening, diagnosis and care.

 The aim is to decrease morbidity and mortality from breast and cervical cancers through greater access to screening and early detection, as well as improved diagnosis and treatment of benign and malignant conditions.

-In addition to early diagnosis and training, Rwanda NCD Alliance is planning to add a more holistic approach to the initiative including mentorship on women’s cancer screening and responding to HPV results; monitoring, evaluation and data management; informing public authorities to reduce the financial burden of the diagnostic pathway for people living with cancer; and creating a palliative care and health education centre to facilitate self-rehabilitation.
+Looking forward, the Rwanda NCD Alliance is planning to add a more holistic approach to the initiative, including mentorship on women’s cancer screening and responding to HPV results, monitoring, evaluation, and data management, informing public authorities to reduce the financial burden of the diagnostic pathway for people living with cancer, and creating a palliative care and health education centre to facilitate self‑rehabilitation.

 about NCD Alliance’s policy asks for the 2023 UN High Level Meeting on UHC in our policy brief